diazridzky/Fatal-Police-Shootings-in-the-US/README.md

 # Data Cleaning
 After importing the data, I needed to clean it up then made the following changes and created the following variables:
-* Fill null values with Unspecified except the age column
+* Filled null values with Unspecified except the age column
 * Transformed the gender and race columns into their real names instead of letters
 * Parsed the month and year out of the date column then made new columns for them
 * Grouped the age column then made a new column named generation